-Reportnet is designed to run a series of quality checks once data is reported.
+Reportnet is designed to run a series of quality checks once data is provided and before the submission.
 This assists you in the reporting process.
 See Section 4 for a detailed overview of the Quality Assurance and Quality Control (QAQC) procedures undertaken for the dataflows described in this document.